dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 icrc7_transfer : (TransferArgs) -> (vec record { token_id : nat; transfer_result : variant { Ok : nat; Err : TransferError; }; });
 ```

 If a token id doesn't exist or if the caller principal is not permitted to act on a token id, then the token id receives the `Unauthorized` error response.
-If `is_atomic` is true (default), then the transfer of tokens in the `token_ids` vector must all succeed, otherwise no transfer may be executed.
+If `is_atomic` is true (default), then the transfer of tokens in the `token_ids` vector must all succeed, otherwise no transfer must be executed.

 The `memo` parameter is an arbitrary blob that is not interpreted by the ledger.
 The ledger SHOULD allow memos of at least 32 bytes in length.
 The ledger SHOULD use the `memo` argument for [transaction deduplication](#transaction_deduplication).

+The ledger SHOULD reject transactions with the `Duplicate` error variant in case the transaction is found to be a duplicate based on the [transaction deduplication](#transaction_deduplication).

 The `created_at_time` parameter indicates the time (as nanoseconds since the UNIX epoch in the UTC timezone) at which the client constructed the transaction.
 The ledger SHOULD reject transactions that have `created_at_time` argument too far in the past or the future, returning `variant { TooOld }` and `variant { CreatedInFuture = record { ledger_time = ... } }` errors correspondingly.

-The result is either the transaction index of the transfer or an error.

 ### icrc7_revoke_approval

 Revokes the specified approvals from the set of active approvals.
 The `from_subaccount` parameter specifies the token owner's subaccount to which the approval applies, the `spender` the party for which the approval is to be revoked.

-In case of `tokens` being of the `Collection` variant, the response contains only a single element without a `token_id` indicating the success or error of the collection-level approval revocation.
-In case of `tokens` being a vector of token ids, the response is a vector comprising records with a `token_id` and a variant with `Ok` indicating the success case and an `Err` indicating the error case.
+In case of `tokens` being of the `Collection` variant, the response vector contains only a single element with a transaction index indicating the success or an error of the collection-level approval revocation.
+In case of `tokens` being a vector of token ids, the response is a vector comprising records with a `token_id` and a variant with `Ok` containing a transaction index indicating the success case and an `Err` indicating the error case.

-Revoking an approval for a token id does not affect a collection-level approval.
+Revoking an approval for one or more token ids does not affect collection-level approvals.
 Revoking a collection-level approval does not affect approvals for individual token ids.

 An ICRC-7 ledger implementation does not need to keep track of revoked approvals.